oalmalky5/project-4-frontend/README.md

 ## Use Stories

-•	As an unregistered user, I would like to sign up with email and password.
+As an unregistered user, I would like to sign up with email and password

-•	As a registered user, I would like to sign in with email and password.
+As a registered user, I would like to sign in with email and password.

-•	As a signed in user, I would like to change password.
+As a signed in user, I would like to change password.

-•	As a signed in user, I would like to sign out.
+As a signed in user, I would like to sign out.

-•	As an unregistered user, I would like to see all of the products.
+As an unregistered user, I would like to see all of the products.

-•	As a signed in user, I would like to search for products by name.
+As a signed in user, I would like to search for products by name.

-•	As a signed in user, I would like to see all my past orders.
+As a signed in user, I would like to see all my past orders.

-•	As a signed in admin, I would like to be able to add products.
+As a signed in admin, I would like to be able to add products.

-•	As a signed in admin, I would like to remove products.
+As a signed in admin, I would like to remove products.